Binge Eating: An Overview

 Most of us overeat from time to time, and some of us often feel that we have eaten more than we should have.
-However, eating a lot of food does not necessarily mean that you have
+However, eating a lot of food does not necessarily mean that you have binge eating disorder.

 Experts generally agree that most people with serious binge eating problems often eat an unusually large amount of food and feel out of control during the binges.
-People with binge
+People with binge eating disorder also may:

 - Eat more quickly than usual during binge episodes